-- Implementable with existing management controller technology - Easily integrated into products - Host Interface and out-of-band API must be the same (where possible) so that client apps have minimal (if any) change to adapt
+- Implementable with existing management controller technology. - Easily integrated into products.

-- Support authentication, confidentiality, and integrity: - Support environments where users do not want to solely rely on Host/OS access control mechanisms - Provide mechanism to optionally (if configured) pass credentials to an OS Kernel for sensor monitoring (with configurable privilege) - Support multi-service to multi-host architectures: - Blade system with Chassis Manager as well as sled management controller on each blade, each with a Host Interface - Support security requirements with authentication and confidentiality
+- Host interface and out-of-band API must be the same, where possible, so that client applications have minimal, if any, change to adapt. - Support authentication, confidentiality, and integrity: - Support environments where users do not want to solely rely on host or OS access control mechanisms. - Provide mechanisms to optionally, if configured, pass credentials to an OS kernel for sensor monitoring, with configurable privilege. - Support multi-service to multi-host architectures: - For example, blade systems with a chassis manager as well as sled management controller on each blade, each with a host interface. - Support security requirements with authentication and confidentiality.

-7 Protocol details
+6 Protocol details

-A Redfish Host Interface shall support one of the following protocols:
+A Redfish host interface shall support one of the following protocols:

-Network HI -- Redfish HTTP requests/responses over a TCP/IP network connection between a Host and Redfish Service
+• Network host interface: Redfish HTTP requests/responses over a TCP/IP network connection between a Host and Redfish service.

-7.1 Network Host Interface protocol details
+6.1 Network host interface protocol details

-Implementations that support the "Network Host Interface" protocol shall implement the following requirements:
+Implementations that support the network host interface protocol shall implement the following requirements:

-- Implementations shall provide a TCP/IP network connection that route TCP/IP traffic between a Redfish client executing on the Host and the Redfish Service. - Any link-level driver and interconnect that implements a TCP/IP network connection between a Host and a Redfish Service may be used.
-Example implementations include: - A USB Network Connection between a Host and a Redfish Service - A Host PCle NIC that connects to a Manager NIC - A Host PCle NIC that connects to a management LAN that connects to a Redfish Service - Authentication, and privilege authorization equivalent to the out-of-band Redfish API as specified in DSP0266 shall be supported by the implementation when enabled from the Redfish Service configuration. - Authentication credentials that are valid on the normal out-of-band Redfish network interface shall also be valid on the HI. - Implementations may optionally support a configurable AuthNone authentication mode (no authentication required) that can be configured on the Redfish Service for use on the Host Interface.
-If implemented, enablement of AuthNone shall be configurable, and the Roleld assumed by AuthNone requests shall be configurable as described by the Redfish schema. - In addition to standard credentials, implementations may optionally support auto-generation and delivery of HI-only credentials that may be used by the Firmware or OS to authenticate. - If supported, auto-generated credentials for the Host shall be delivered by using UEFI-based mechanism described in a later section of this document. - The permissions granted to any auto-generated credentials shall be configurable with a defined Roleld assigned. - Services shall require HTTPS encryption for the Network Host Interface with same requirements as via out-of-band network interfaces: - Session login POSTs shall use HTTPS
+- Implementations shall provide a TCP/IP network connection that route TCP/IP traffic between a Redfish client executing on the host and the Redfish service. - Implementations may provide any link-level driver and interconnect that implements a TCP/IP network connection between a host and a Redfish service.
+Example implementations include: - A USB Network Connection between a host and a Redfish service. - A host PCIe NIC that connects to a manager NIC. - A host PCIe NIC that connects to a management LAN that connects to a Redfish service. - Implementations shall provide DSP0266-defined authentication and privilege authorization equivalent to the out-of-band Redfish interface. - Implementations shall allow authentication credentials that are valid on the external Redfish interface from the host interface. - Implementations may optionally support a configurable AuthNone authentication mode (no authentication required) that is configurable on the Redfish service for use on the host interface.
+If implemented, enablement of AuthNone shall be configurable, and the RoleId assumed by AuthNone requests shall be configurable as described by the Redfish HostInterface Schema. - Implementations may optionally support auto-generation and delivery of host interface-only credentials that may be used by the firmware or the OS to authenticate with the service. - If supported, auto-generated credentials for the host shall be delivered by using UEFI-based mechanism described in a later section of this document. - The permissions granted to any auto-generated credentials shall be configurable with a defined RoleId assigned.

-- Patches that contain sensitive data shall use HTTPS - Basic Auth requests shall require HTTPS - Implementations that support SMBIOS shall provide an SMBIOS Type 42 structure that describes each Host Interface as defined by the SMBIOS standard and the SMBIOS support clause of this document.
+- Services shall require HTTPS encryption for the network host interface with the same requirements as out-of-band network interfaces: - Session login with HTTP POST operations shall use HTTPS. - HTTP PATCH requests that contain sensitive data shall use HTTPS. - HTTP Basic authentication requests shall require HTTPS. - Implementations that support SMBIOS shall provide an SMBIOS Type 42 structure that describes each host interface as defined by the SMBIOS standard and the SMBIOS support clause of this document.